-159. Community members that have encroached on natural resources such as riverbanks, wetlands and forests will be asked to move out of the area.
-Such community members will lose their farmlands near river banks, wetlands or forests in such areas, even though such areas are public and supposed to be protected.
-The construction of valley dams and mini-irrigation schemes will need land and may affect private lands or related activities.
+Interest and activities that will lead to involuntary resettlement.
+Community members that have encroached on natural resources such as riverbanks, wetlands and forests will be trained on how to sustainably use the natural resources during restoration activities.
+Protected areas particularly riverbanks, wetlands and forests have been gazetted as per the National Forestry and Tree Planting Act, 2003.
+Uganda Wildlife Act 2019 and Wetlands, River Banks and Lake Shores Management) Regulations, S.I., No. 3 /2000 and there are no settlements in such ecosystems and thus no involuntary resettlement will be required.
+For community members who have encroached on natural resources such as riverbanks, wetlands and forests will be given priority to be beneficiaries on income generating activities of component 3 of this project such as bee keeping etc. Community members that have encroached on natural resources such as riverbanks, wetlands and forests will be asked to move out of the area.
+Such community members will lose their farmlands near riverbanks, wetlands or forests in such areas, even though such areas are public and supposed to be protected.
+The construction of valley earth dams and minimicro-irrigation schemes will need land and may affect private lands or related activities.
 Strict criteria will be followed in the selection of sites for these activities.
 Under these criteria there will be no communities or populations resettlement in favour of project activities.
 Priority will be given to government or community owned lands.
 No further assessment is required.
 The project will closely monitor particularly those people who have encroached on protected natural resources to ensure that such communities are involved in income generating activities.